What is Cash Flow Management?

 Alternatively, you may want to negotiate for early payment discounts, rather than delaying payments, in order to save cash in the long run.

-There are many other benefits that can be achieved from having a strong relationship and negotiating with suppliers.
+There are many other benefits that can be achieved by having a strong relationship and negotiating with suppliers.
 You may want to withhold any payment until products pass inspection, have the option to return slow-selling items or change minimum quantity orders.